Chris Burke (footballer)

-Christopher Robert Burke (born 2 December 1983) is a Scottish professional football coach and former player who is currently a reserve team coach at Kilmarnock.
-He primarily played as a right-winger, but also played on the left wing.
+Christopher Robert Burke (born 2 December 1983) is a Scottish professional football coach and former player who is currently an assistant head coach of Brentford B and Scotland U19.
+As a player, her was primarily deployed as a right-winger, but also played on the left wing.

 Burke began his career with Scottish Premier League club Rangers, playing in 131 games, but without establishing himself as a regular first team player.
 He then played 118 matches over two-and-a-half seasons at Championship club Cardiff City, followed by 155 matches over three seasons at the same level for Birmingham City.
 He then made 50 league appearances over two seasons for Nottingham Forest.
 He left Forest after a brief loan spell with Rotherham United.
 Burke returned to Scottish football in September 2016, signing for Ross County.
 After one season there he signed for Kilmarnock, where he made nearly 150 league appearances across five seasons.

 Burke was capped by Scotland seven times at full international level, and scored two goals on his Scotland debut, a Kirin Cup match against Bulgaria in 2006.
 In addition to this, he has also appeared once for the Scotland B team, and twice for the Scotland under-21 team.

+After retiring as a player in 2022, Burke served as reserve, U18 and intermediates coach at Kilmarnock.
+He progressed into the roles of U19 head coach and Head of Development and was appointed assistant coach of Scotland U19 in August 2024.
+Burke was appointed assistant head coach of Brentford B in October 2025.